devopsfaith/krakend.io/README.md

 # www.krakend.io
-Automatically generated HTML for KrakenD website
+This repository contains the automatically generated HTML for [KrakenD website](//www.krakend.io).

+If you'd like to modify the documentation please fork the repository [KrakenD Documentation](https://github.com/devopsfaith/krakend-documentation)